The Five Problems of Irreversibility: Second Problem: The Definition of Equilibrium and Entropy

-Let us start by considering the argument formulated by \citetbjps{Blatt1959} and \citetbjps{RidderbosR1998} against the coarse-graining procedure, which is based on the famous spin echo experiment performed by \citetbjps{Hahn1950}\footnote{I explain it here in a simplified form, following \citetbjps[pp. 1242-1243]{RidderbosR1998}.}.
+For the first of these aspects, we consider the argument formulated by \citet{Blatt1959} and \citet{RidderbosR1998} against the coarse-graining procedure, which is based on the famous spin echo experiment performed by \citet{Hahn1950}\footnote{I explain it here in a simplified form, following \citet[pp. 1242-1243]{RidderbosR1998}.}.
 Spins in a magnetic field are aligned by a strong pulse.
 The magnetic field causes precession of the spins, and because of small inhomogeneities in the field, the spins precess with different frequencies and are oriented \ZT{randomly} after some time.
 Hence, they are in a state of coarse-grained equilibrium.
 Now, a second pulse is applied, which reverses the direction of precession.
 In consequence, the spins return, after some time, to their initial aligned state.
 Since the spins were isolated after the second pulse, we appear to have a case of an isolated system spontaneously evolving away from equilibrium, which could be interpreted as a violation of the second law.
-The explanation for why this happens and why this is \textit{not} a violation of the second law, \citetbjps[p.
+The explanation for why this happens and why this is \textit{not} a violation of the second law, \citet[p.
 1251]{RidderbosR1998} argue, is that the system was not actually in fine-grained equilibrium.
-It was in only in coarse-grained equilibrium.
+It was only in coarse-grained equilibrium.
 But since the typical argument for coarse-graining is that we cannot distinguish between fine-grained and coarse-grained equilibrium, and since we here have found a way in which we can, coarse-graining is not a reasonable way of explaining the approach to equilibrium.
 In particular, if we think of \ZT{equilibrium} as \ZT{coarse-grained equilibrium}, the second part of the spin-echo experiment would constitute a violation of the second law of thermodynamics (which, of course, it is not).